AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning-(NOT-FINISHED).md

 The conclusion section refers to the whole framework as a "symbolic inference engine" being integrated into traditional ML.
 I... wouldn't phrase it that way.
 There's not much inference and even less symbology.
 That being said, a type-sensitive version of these ideas might be better.

+I'm not satisfied with the methods presented in this paper.
+I'll keep a lot of its tequniques in mind, but I think I'd want to look at other methods.
+I think I'll look at those evolutionary methods next.